 However, first-time visitors often struggle to determine how many days are enough to explore Miami.
-As Miami experts, we figured we’d help some people out by writing this guide.
+As city experts, we figured we’d help out by writing this guide.
 How many days you need to do Miami justice largely depends on your interests.
 We’ve put together a 3-to-5-day Miami itinerary that allows you to experience the city's highlights while leaving room for relaxation and indulgence.

 Let’s dive into how to structure your time in Miami for a fulfilling first visit.
 From food tours to iconic neighborhoods, this guide ensures you won’t miss the city’s must-see attractions and hidden gems.
 If anything we say here inspires you to explore Miami with us, then check out our top-rated Miami Food Tours!